godotengine/godot-contributing-docs/triage/workflow.rst

    -  If you can replicate the issue, mark it as “confirmed”.

--  Finalize the assessment, updating any labels or milestone if needed and adding it to the appropriate `team trackers `__.
+-  Finalize the assessment, updating any labels or milestone if needed and adding it to the appropriate :ref:`team trackers <doc_bug_triage_team_trackers>`.

 Check Issue Validity
 --------------------

 The first step of triage is to confirm that the issue is valid and filled in properly.
-This means that: \* It is a bug report, for the engine, and not a: - Feature proposal, belonging in `Godot Proposals `__ - Online documentation issue, belonging in `Godot
+This means that:

+* It is a bug report, for the engine, and not a:
+    - Feature proposal, belonging in `Godot Proposals <https://github.com/godotengine/godot-proposals>`__
-Docs `__ (this should
+    - Online documentation issue, belonging in `Godot Docs <https://github.com/godotengine/godot-docs>`__ (this should generally be transferred)
-generally be transferred) - A support question, these should be directed to other `community channels `__ \*
+    - A support question, these should be directed to other `community channels <https://godotengine.org/community/>`__
-Has all the required information: - The engine version tested with (with a specific version hash if not using an official release) - System information in most cases - Clear and detailed reproduction steps - A valid MRP if the steps are not trivial, or if the issue depends on scene setup or requires data, such as animations, meshes, etc., where getting the required setup to test are not trivial.
+* Has all the required information:
+    - The engine version tested with (with a specific version hash if not using an official release)
+    - System information in most cases
+    - Clear and detailed reproduction steps
+    - A valid MRP if the steps are not trivial, or if the issue depends on scene setup or requires data, such as animations, meshes, etc., where getting the required setup to test are not trivial.

 If the report is missing this information, ask for this information before proceeding.
 If the issue lacks critical information, or is